 - ECON3005: "Advanced Development Economics"

-Valeria Rueda investigates the historical determinants of spatial inequalities.
-She has devoted significant attention to the role of culture in shaping persistent development patterns.
+Valeria Rueda investigates the deep-rooted determinants of spatial inequalities, focusing on health and gender inequalities.
+She has devoted significant attention to the role of culture in shaping persistent inequalities.

 Valeria Rueda's previous research studied different cases of cultural and institutional determinants of development.
 A first strand of research has looked into the role of early 20th century Christian missions in shaping different health and political outcomes in sub-Saharan Africa.
 A second strand has devoted attention to the 19th century Italian Unification, an unusual event of extremely rapid nation-building and dismantling of the ancien régime.
 This project looks at the role of Unification on the geographic distribution of economic activity.